Artwork copyright Billy Van Court. Photo courtesy of the artist.

 ABOUT THE ARTWORK

 Proud Bear is a painted moose antler created by artist Billy Van Court.
 Moose shed their antlers in the winter, and a friend of the artist found the antler in the woods.
 After cleaning and painting it white, Van Court composed a design with two bear figures.
 He painted one in a realistic style.
-Coast Salish formline motifs inspired the other bear figure.
+Indigenous Coast Salish curved and ovoid formline designs inspired the other bear figure.
 Van Court notes, "Nature is such a beautiful and precious part of life, and hopefully the future of all wildlife can be preserved for generations to come.
 I feel that the Arts can play a large role in raising awareness in people to realize the great importance of protecting and preserving wildlife and the environment."

 This artwork was acquired for the State Art Collection in partnership with Department of Corrections.